 Dads who love a good drink might enjoy these Whiskey Stones Granite Drinking Rocks used for chilling drinks without diluting them.
 You just chill the rocks and put them in the drink in place of ice cubes.
 I got my brother some of these for Christmas and he loves them.

-My husband asked me for these.
+My husband just asked me for some of these this week.
 They are a more sophisticated alternative to stirring with a plastic straw. 🙂

 The Well Groomed Dad